okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/java/configlocations.md

 * `{clientId}=123xyz`
 * `{clientSecret}=123456abcxyz`
 * `{redirectUri}=http://localhost:8080`
+* `openid`, `profile`, and `offline_access` scopes are used for the sample app

-### Option 3: Environment variables
+### Option 2: Environment variables

-#### Embedded SDK sample app
+#### Embedded authentication with SDK sample app

-Set the following environment variables with your app's configuration values before running the embedded SDK sample app:
+Set the following environment variables with your app's configuration values before running the embedded authentication with SDK sample app:

 * `OKTA_IDX_ISSUER`
 * `OKTA_IDX_CLIENTID`